LucasDelfino92/morrowindsharp/mw2.md

 - [**There Can Be Only Fixed**](https://www.mediafire.com/file/hjcgfczwcdvlevf/There_Can_Be_Only_Fixed_v1.0.zip/file) by Necrolesian and Sigourn
 Removes Daedric equipment from random loot, leveled lists, and respawnable enemies.
 Now there will be a set amount of Daedric pieces you will be able to find in the game, all in their vanilla locations.
   - Edited version of [**There Can Be Only One**](https://www.nexusmods.com/morrowind/mods/47766) to remove the changes that make all Daedric pieces unique.
-- [**BTB's Game Improvements - Necro Edit**](https://www.nexusmods.com/morrowind/mods/47129) by BTB and Necrolesian
+- [**BTB's Game Improvements - Necro Edit v2.0 (Sigourn Edit)**](https://mw.moddinghall.com/file/40-btbs-game-improvements-necro-edit-sigourn-edit/) by BTB, Necrolesian and Sigourn
 Modified version of BTB's Game Improvements, with all modules merged, plus BTB's edits from his modified versions of Morrowind Advanced and Service Requirements, with many changes and additions.
-  - Also install [**BTB's Game Improvements - Necro Edit v2.0 (Sigourn Edit)**](https://mw.moddinghall.com/file/40-btbs-game-improvements-necro-edit-sigourn-edit/) by Necrolesian and Sigourn.
-Removes creature stat buffs carried over from Morrowind Advanced, which go against the design principles of other rebalances we have installed.
+  - Edited version of [**BTB's Game Improvements - Necro Edit v2.0**](https://www.nexusmods.com/morrowind/mods/47129?) that removes Morrowind Advanced's creature stat buffs.
-    - In the BAIN installer, tick both **00 BTBGI (Necro Edit) (Sigourn Edit)** and **01 MDMD - Creatures Patch**.
+  - Also install the **BTBGI (Sigourn Edit) MDMD - Creatures Patch** file.
   - Also install [**BTBGI + Realistic Repair Add-on Patch**](https://www.nexusmods.com/morrowind/mods/49232) by Sigourn.
 Includes the changes made by both mods to Arrille's inventory.
 - [**Balanced Passive Races and Birthsigns**](https://www.nexusmods.com/morrowind/mods/47782) by BTB and Necrolesian
 Rebalance of races and birthsigns, based on BTB's Game Improvements, with permanent abilities in place of powers or spells.